luisantoniio1998/CG2D2022/README.md

+#CGD2022

-#CGD2022 Project developed in Computer Graphics course context for evaluation using java and java2d api
+Game developed for Computer Graphics Course Evaluation using Java and Java2D API with the help of Eclipse IDE.